fastify/fastify-awilix/README.md

 Disposal is triggered within `onResponse` fastify hook.
 Default value is `true`

 `asyncInit` - whether to process `asyncInit` fields in DI resolver configuration.
+Note that all dependencies with asyncInit enabled are instantiated eagerly.
 Disabling this will make app startup slightly faster.
 Default value is `false`

 `asyncDispose` - whether to process `asyncDispose` fields in DI resolver configuration when closing the fastify app.
 Disabling this will make app closing slightly faster.